mangabe16/lexos/tests/dtm/Progress report for the work on the dtm module and testing.md

             - So, `self.doc_term_matrix` is `(3, 2)`.
             - The `shape` property returns `self.doc_term_matrix.get_shape()`.
             - Therefore, expected shape from the property is `(3, 2)`.
+* 05/21 - G.A - After implementing test_dtm_shape_property(mock_df_dtm), The __init__.py file's coverage has increased from 94% to 95%, and the number of missing statements  has reduced from 6 to 5.
+    - Missing column for __init__.py now lists 60, 263-268.
+Line 101 is no longer listed as missing

 ## To be done